francescowang/Group-Project/README.md

 Project Description:

-Extract, transform and load (ETL) transactional data for a theoretical national café chain.
-This application allows the company to visualise their data in a more accessable way.
+Extract, transform and load (ETL) transactional data for a fictional national café chain.
+This application allows the company to visualise their data in a more comprehensive way.
 This allows them to:
-  - Identify popular items
+  - Identify popular items in all branches
   - Spot trends in different regions
+  - Visualise revenues in each branch
-  - Recognise areas for development
+  - Recognise areas for improvement

 Technologies Used:
   - Python 3.8